alchemycodelab/bootcamp-one-prework/README.md

 * We use Slack to share resources, chat, make announcements, and collaborate.
 * You will receive an invitation to our class team.
 (You should be invited within 2 weeks of the start date for your class.
 If you have not been added by that time, please contact admissions.)
 * Once you have joined our class team, add a nice profile picture of your lovely face.
 Then say hello in your class team, and introduce yourself.
-* We welcome you to list your preferred pronoun next to your name here in Slack (top left drop down bar, select Profile & Account, Choose Edit Profile and then include your pronouns under `Display Name` (she/her, they/them, etc).
+* We welcome you to list your preferred pronoun next to your name here in Slack (top left drop down bar, select `Profile & Account`, choose `Edit Profile` and then include your pronouns under `Display Name` (she/her, they/them, etc).
 _As a place that values all people, we thank you for joining us in showing your support._

 ---